marekhanus/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/README.md

 > [Google Colab](https://colab.research.google.com/github/rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/blob/master/fml_02.ipynb)

 ## Exercise 3
-Goal of the excercise is to learn about more advanced vizualization techniques using Matplotlib and Seaborn libraries.
+Goal of the exercise is to learn about more advanced vizualization techniques using Matplotlib and Seaborn libraries.

 > [Jupyter Notebook](https://github.com/rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/blob/master/fml_03.ipynb)

 > [Google Colab](https://colab.research.google.com/github/rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/blob/master/fml_03.ipynb)

 ## Exercise 4
-Goal of the excercise is to learn how to use K-means implementation in the Scikit-learn library to perform clustering and subsequent cluster analysis on a Titanic dataset.
+Goal of the exercise is to learn how to use K-means implementation in the Scikit-learn library to perform clustering and subsequent cluster analysis on a Titanic dataset.

 > [Jupyter Notebook](https://github.com/rasvob/VSB-FEI-Fundamentals-of-Machine-Learning-Exercises/blob/master/fml_04.ipynb)